bazwilliams/home-automation/README.md

 This project sends REST calls to another of my services https://github.com/bazwilliams/upnp-playlist-service which provides an API for adding playlists and changing the state of the DSs.
 This should also work with any Upnp device which has playlist support - Maybe Sonos?

-After deciding which device to control, add the uriRoot below along with the serial port your RFXCom433 device is connected.
-Add the hostname and port where the upnp playlist service is running.
+Set the serial port your RFXCom433 device is connected and the hostname and port where the upnp playlist service is running.
+Then run the service, if you press a button on any switches, an error message should be logged with a message including the id of the switch.
+You will need to include this id the configuration of each switch.
+After deciding which device to control, add the uriRoot (which can currently be found from the upnp-playlist-service) below along with the id of the switch, friendly name of the switch and playlist configurations.

 Save all this in a `config.js` file in the root folder.
+An multi switch example follows.

 ```javascript
 module.exports = {